 Quality also means greater durability which will ensure that your skates last longer, particularly when using them outdoors.

 Impala holds its own when it comes to quality.
 There are PVC uppers and soles along with aluminum plates.
 This ensures a good performance and the skates hold up quite well.
-However, the durability on these aren’t great.
+However, the durability of these isn’t great.
 As such, you can expect some wear and tear.

 The Moxi brand, on the other hand, has plates and trucks for beginners, intermediate, and professional skaters.
 As such, the quality and durability of these components will automatically go up with each level.